 - 12.1 The college provides a range of opportunities for students to be listened to.
-Students can speak with subject tutors, Directors of Studies, a member of the DSL team or make use of the college counselling service.
-Concerns can also be brought to our attention via the student council or via our online reporting tool.
-Contact details for external agencies such as Childline and Office of the Children's Commissioner are available in common-room areas and the libraries and in common areas of QGH. - 12.2 The National Minimum Boarding standards require boarding schools to appoint an Independent Listener, as an additional point of contact for students who wish to discuss concerns or problems with someone who is divorced as much as possible from the hierarchy of the school.
-Communications with the Independent Listener are confidential except in cases where there is concern for the welfare or safety of the student (or others) in which case the relevant authorities would be informed.
-MPW's Independent Listener is Martin Meenagh.
-Their contact details are provided in the boarders' handbook and are clearly displayed on various notice boards in QGH. - 12.3 If a student discloses that they have been abused or neglected in some way, the member of staff should: - immediately stop any other activity to listen; - listen carefully to the student and keep an open mind do not interrupt or be afraid of silences; - keep in mind that some students may face additional barriers to telling someone because of their vulnerability, disability, sex, ethnicity, and/or sexual orientation; - limit the questioning to the minimum necessary for clarification using "what, when, how, where" but avoiding leading questions (such as, "has this happened to your siblings?") that may prejudice an investigation; - not make any attempt to investigate the incident themselves or make a decision as to whether or not the student has been abused; - reassure the student, but never promise not to tell anyone.
-Instead, explain who has to be told to ensure that proper action is taken in accordance with this policy; - discuss the conversation with the DSL as soon as possible, and take no further action unless instructed to do so by the DSL or the Principal; - only share information on a need-to-know basis; and - make a full written record of the conversation as set out below. - 12.4 Staff must record in writing all concerns, discussions and decisions made about a student as soon as possible on MyConcern.
+Students can speak with subject tutors, Personal Tutors, a member of the DSL team or make use of the college counselling service.
+Concerns can also be brought to our attention via the student council, via our online reporting tool or via the worries box which is located outside B1.12.
+Contact details for external agencies such as Childline and Office of the Children's Commissioner are available in common-room areas and the libraries. - 12.2 If a student discloses that they have been abused or neglected in some way, the member of staff should: - immediately stop any other activity to listen; - listen carefully to the student and keep an open mind do not interrupt or be afraid of silences; - keep in mind that some students may face additional barriers to telling someone because of their vulnerability, disability, sex, ethnicity, and/or sexual orientation; - limit the questioning to the minimum necessary for clarification using "what, when, how, where" but avoiding leading questions (such as, "has this happened to your siblings?") that may prejudice an investigation; - not make any attempt to investigate the incident themselves or make a decision as to whether or not the student has been abused; - reassure the student, but never promise not to tell anyone.
+Instead, explain who has to be told to ensure that proper action is taken in accordance with this policy; - discuss the conversation with the DSL as soon as possible, and take no further action unless instructed to do so by the DSL or the Principal;

+- only share information on a need-to-know basis; and - make a full written record of the conversation as set out below. - 12.3 Staff must record in writing all concerns, discussions and decisions made about a student as soon as possible on MyConcern.
 The recording must be a clear, precise and factual account of the conversation or observations.
 Where a child has made a disclosure, the record must include details of: - its date, time and place - what was said and done, by whom and in whose presence - any noticeable non-verbal behaviour or words used by the child.